 The Speedmaster 105.003 was also issued to Apollo astronauts, as NASA had it in stock from the original procurement.

 For a long time, it was a mystery which references where exactly used during the Apollo 11 mission.
-Or whether a caliber 861 Speedmaster ever was on the Moon.
-In our article from approximately 8 years ago, we didn’t know, Chuck Maddox didn’t know in his articles and Omega didn’t know either.
-In the meanwhile, a lot has changed and Omega did great work together with NASA.
+Or whether a caliber 861 speedmaster ever was on the moon.
+In the meantime, a lot has changed and Omega did great work together with nasa. since a few years, it is known that Edwin “Buzz” Aldrin wore a Speedmaster reference 105.012 – the first Speedmaster on the surface of the moon.

-Since a few years, it is known that Edwin “Buzz” Aldrin wore a Speedmaster reference 105.012.
-The first Speedmaster on the surface of the Moon.
-Legend has it that Neil Armstrong left his Speedmaster (also a 105.012) on board of the Lunar Module as the (Bulova) board clock malfunctioned.
+Legend has it that Neil Armstrong left his Speedmaster (also a 105.012) on board of the lunar module as the (Bulova) board clock malfunctioned.
 Aldrin’s watch later disappeared (in 1970), when it was sent off to the Smithsonian museum.